 Hosting & Infrastructure

-Relokia hosts its complete infrastructure at Hetzner as of December 18, 2019.
-Our (virtual) servers & services and our data storage are located within the European Union (Germany).
-This includes our backup copies stored in Amazon Web Services S3 (AWS), Germany's designated location (Frankfurt).
+Relokia hosts its complete infrastructure at AWS.
+All our (virtual) servers & services and data storage are located within the European Union (Germany).
+This includes our backup copies stored in Amazon Web Services S3 (AWS), whose designated location is Germany (Frankfurt).

 For instance, data center parks are protected from fire and natural disasters.
 Only authorized personnel can access via electronic access control terminals with a transponder key or admission card.
 Data parks are under 24/7 surveillance and are equipped with diesel power generators for autonomous mode.